leehambley/lee.hambley.name/source/blog/2012/06/18/altoros-ruby-open-air-belarus.html.markdown

 ### Unconference

-The format of an un-conference is inspiring, it's more BBQ-get-away than a serious sutffy conference in a hotel conference suite; 60 km (38 miles) from Minsk the conference was held at one of Belarus' many [Agritourism][2] facilities; a privately owned complex covering not more than an acre or two, featuring beautiful wooden bulidings, a covered area for giving the
+The format of an un-conference is inspiring, it's more BBQ-get-away than a serious stuffy conference in a hotel conference suite; 60 km (38 miles) from Minsk the conference was held at one of Belarus' many [Agritourism][2] facilities; a privately owned complex covering not more than an acre or two, featuring beautiful wooden bulidings, a covered area for giving the